LLNL/merlin/docs/source/modules/installation/installation.rst

   pip3 install merlinwf

-When you are done with the virtualenv you can deactivate it using ``deactivate``.
+When you are done with the virtualenv you can deactivate it using ``deactivate``, but leave the virtualenv activated for the subsequent steps.

 .. code:: bash